optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

 space.
-Some of these bounds are hard (e.g. probabilities or variances are non negative), others are soft and derived from simple considerations (e.g. if a time discount factor were smaller than 0.7, we would not observe anyone to pursue a university degree in a structural model of educational choices or if an infection probability was higher than 20 % for distant contacts the covid pandemic would have been over after a month).
-For parameters than strongly influence the criterion function, the bounds stemming from these considerations are typically tighter as for parameters that have a small effect on the criterion function.
+Some of these bounds are hard (e.g. probabilities or variances are non negative), others are soft and derived from simple considerations (e.g. if a time discount factor were smaller than 0.7, we would not observe anyone to pursue a university degree in a structural model of educational choices or if an infection probability was higher than 20% for distant contacts the covid pandemic would have been over after a month).
+For parameters that strongly influence the criterion function, the bounds stemming from these considerations are typically tighter than for parameters that have a small effect on the criterion function.

-Thus a natural approach to improve the scaling of the optimization problem is to re-map all parameters such that the bounds [0, 1] for all parameters.
+Thus, a natural approach to improve the scaling of the optimization problem is to re-map all parameters such that the bounds are [0, 1] for all parameters.
 This has the additional advantage that absolute and relative convergence criteria on parameter changes become the same.

-Advantages
+**Advantages:**

 - very simple
 - works well in many practical applications
 - scaling is independent of start value
 - No problems with division by zero

-Disadvantages
+**Disadvantages:**

 - Only works if all parameters have bounds
 - This prohibits some kinds of other constraints in estimagic

+**How to specify this scaling:**

 .. code-block:: python